Fees and Financial Aid

 • Complete a total of five in-person residencies and seven quarters of instruction

-• Stay at the Omni Rancho Las Palmas Resort & Spa (December 2024) or Tommy Bahama Miramonte Resort & Spa (starting June 2025)
+• Stay at the Tommy Bahama Miramonte Resort & Spa.

 • Apply for financial aid